todayisnow/AWS/ddb.md

 ## 2. Items

 - **Data Records**: Items are individual data records stored within DynamoDB tables.
-Each item consists of one or more attributes, which are key-value pairs representing the item's data.
+Each item consists of one or more attributes, which are key-value pairs representing the item's data. with max value 400KB.
 - **Flexible Attributes**: Items can have a flexible schema, allowing different items within the same table to have different sets of attributes.
 There are no fixed schemas or predefined attribute types in DynamoDB.

 ## 3. Attributes